idaholab/moose/framework/doc/content/automatic_differentiation/index.md

 of the elements in the underlying floating-point data.
-As an explicit example of when these sparse operations are useful, consider a user who may configure MOOSE with an underlying derivative storage container size of 81 for solid mechanics simulations on 3D second-order hexagonal finite elements (3 displacement variables * 27 degrees of freedom per variable per finite element = 81 local dofs).
-When running 3D, second-order cases, the non-sparse `NumberArray` container would be 100\% efficient.
-However, if the user wishes to run a 2D, second-order case with the same MOOSE configuration, they would be performing $81 / 18 = 4.5$ times more work than is necessary if using `NumberArray`.
-Because `SemiDynamicSparseNumberArray` tracks the sparsity pattern, it will only initialize and operate on the floating-point array elements that are required, e.g. the ``sparse size'' (stored as a `_dynamic_N` data member) of its data containers will never exceed what is required for the run-time problem, e.g. 18 for the 2D second-order solid mechanics example.
+As an explicit example of when these sparse operations are useful, consider a user who may configure MOOSE with an underlying derivative storage container size of 81 for solid mechanics simulations on 3D second-order hexahedral finite elements (3 displacement variables $\times$ 27 degrees of freedom per variable per finite element = 81 local dofs).
+When running 3D, second-order cases, the non-sparse `NumberArray` container would be 100% efficient.
+However, if the user wishes to run a 2D, second-order case
+(2 displacement variables $\times$ 9 degrees of freedom per variable per finite element = 18 local dofs) with the same MOOSE configuration, they would be performing $81 / 18 = 4.5$ times more work than is necessary if using `NumberArray`.
+Because `SemiDynamicSparseNumberArray` tracks the sparsity pattern, it will only initialize and operate on the floating-point array elements that are required, i.e. the "sparse size" (stored as a `_dynamic_N` data member) of its data containers will never exceed what is required for the run-time problem, e.g. 18 for the 2D second-order solid mechanics example.
 Of course tracking the sparsity pattern has non-zero cost, so if the user knows they will always be